Midongy du sud National Park: Flora and fauna

 Midongy du sud is rich in endemic plants, especially medical plants.
 348 species live in the park of which 250 are only known to Madagascar.

 They include Mystroxylon aethiopicum, a member of the Celastraceae which is said to help with injuries, and the sap of Medinilla sp, is used for coughs.
 There are fourteen endangered plants which are listed in the International Union for Conservation of Nature (IUCN) red list for endangered species, and the orchids, Aeranthes caudata and Bulbophyllum vestitum are listed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) on Appendix II.
 The main tree species within the forest are Brachylaena, Calophyllum, Cryptocarya, Dalbergia, Diospyros, Elaeocarpus, Eugenia, Ocotea, Ravensara, Symphonia Tambourissa and Uapaca species.
 Marsh vegetation includes the screw-pine (Pandanus) and species of sedge (Carex).

-4 species of lemurs are found in the park, including the most endangered species: the Greater bamboo lemur (Prolemur sinus).
+4 species of lemurs are found in the park, including the most endangered species: the Greater bamboo lemur (Prolemur simus).
 The park hosts furthermore 348 species of birds, 56 species of amphibians, 53 species of reptiles and 6 Carnivores and 4 bats.